Molecules and Cells

 Proteins are molecules that play important roles in virtually every activity in the body.
 They form hair and fingernails, carry oxygen in the blood, enable muscle movement and much more.
 This activity will explore the importance of proteins, share information on the NIGMS-funded Protein Data Bank, and provide customized, colorful visuals of names using the 3-D protein alphabet.

-Seeing is Believing: Muscle Tissue Development and Wound Healing (NIAMS)
+Seeing is Believing – Muscle Tissue Develop and Wounds Heal (NIAMS)

 Strong bones and muscle are essential for the human body to be functional, mobile and flexible.
 Having strong healthy skin is equally important to serve as a strong protective barrier from harmful pathogens (bacteria and viruses).
 Daily our bodies are growing and/or repairing our bones, muscles and skin.
 Look through our microscope and our Ipad (time-lapsed video) to see muscle and skin cells change before your eyes!
 You will witness the process of muscle development and also wound healing.